-Expanding Halligan Reservoir will help provide a reliable water supply for current and future generations of City of Fort Collins’ water customers by reducing the risk of future interruptions in water availability and delivery due to prolonged drought and emergencies, such as fires, floods, landslides and infrastructure failures, as well as uncertainties around climate change.
+Expanding Halligan Reservoir will help provide a reliable water supply for current and future generations of City of Fort Collins’ water customers who are vulnerable to reductions in water availability and delivery, due to prolonged drought and emergencies, such as fires, floods, landslides and infrastructure failures, as well as uncertainties around climate change.

 Increased Flows and Habitat Improvements

 The Halligan Water Supply Project will enhance flows on the North Fork of the Poudre River downstream of the Halligan Dam, leading to fishery and habitat improvements and restoration.
 The City of Fort Collins has committed to improved reservoir operations to provide minimum flows to the North Fork year-round.
 Currently, the river often runs dry, which stresses fish and other wildlife habitats.

 An Environmentally Responsible Solution

 Alternative storage options require added pipes, pumping and treatment, creating increased greenhouse gas emissions and ultimately do not align with the City of Fort Collins' sustainability goals.
 The Halligan Reservoir expansion is a relatively small project that will only inundate approximately 130 additional acres of land and total about 380 acres when complete.
 After enlargement, Halligan Reservoir will be about one-tenth the volume of Horsetooth Reservoir and one-fifth the area.

-The draft Environmental Impact Statement (EIS) provides a comparison of costs for all the water storage alternatives considered and is anticipated to be released in 2019.
+The draft Environmental Impact Statement (EIS) provides a comparison of costs for all the water storage alternatives considered and was released in November 2019.
 Preliminary cost estimates indicate the Halligan Project is the least expensive of the water supply alternatives considered.